Real Spherical Harmonics

 The normalized associated Legendre functions are orthogonal for a given value of m,.

 The normalized Legendre functions (including the orthonormalized and Schmidt semi-normalized functions) are efficiently calculating using the algorithm of Holmes and Featherstone (2002, J. Geodesy, 76, 279-299) that is accurate to approximately degree 2800.
 Note that the above definition of the associated Legendre functions does not include the Condon-Shortley phase of (-1)m that is often employed in the physics and seismology communities (e.g., Varsalovich et al., 1988; Dahlen and Tromp, 1998).
 This can be included by specifying the optional argument CSPHASE=-1 in most of the Legendre and spherical harmonic routines.
-(Alternatively, the default phase convention can be modified during compilation of the SHTOOLS archive.)

 The spherical harmonics are orthogonal over both l and m with the normalization.